Bicycle and Pedestrian Safety Driver Services

 Nationally in 2014

 - Bicyclists deaths accounted for approximately two percent of all motor vehicle fatalities.

 - The average age of a bicyclist killed was 45.

 - Individuals under age 15 accounted for 7% of all bicyclists killed and 11% of those injured in traffic crashes.

-- Alcohol was involved in 34% of the bicyclist fatalities.
+- Alcohol was involved in 35% of the bicyclist fatalities, either by the vehicle driver or bicyclist.

 - 71% of bicycle deaths occurred in urban areas, and 56% occurred at non-intersection locations.

 - Bicyclists fatalities are more likely to occur between the hours of 6 p.m. and 9 p.m.

 - The fatality rate per capita was seven times higher for males than for females and the injury rate per capita is more than five times higher for males.

 - Bicycle Rules of the Road